 Volatile chemicals emitted from a substance that are able to be perceived by olfaction.
+"Odor" has traditionally referred to canine detection of a substance.
+"Scent" has traditionally referred to canine detection of humans.

 NOTE "Odor" has traditionally referred to canine detection of a substance; "scent" has traditionally referred to canine detection of humans.